-The Nomura Group's business consists of Retail, Asset Management and Wholesale divisions.
+The Nomura Group's business consists of Retail, Asset Management and Wholesale and Merchant Banking divisions.
 In its Retail segment, the Nomura Group provides investment consultation services mainly to individual clients in Japan.
 In its Asset Management segment, the Nomura Group develops and manages investment trusts, and provides investment advisory services.
 In its Wholesale segment, the Nomura Group is engaged in the sales and trading of debt and equity securities, derivatives, and currencies on a global basis to various institutions, provides investment banking services such as the underwriting of debt and equity securities as well as mergers and acquisitions and financial advice.
+The Nomura Group established its Merchant Banking Division in January 2018.
+The Nomura Group will primarily use the Merchant Banking Division to provide equity as a new solution for business reorganisations and revitalisations, business succession as well as management buyouts.